aayush125/layout/README.md

 - **Task Management**: Add, edit, and delete tasks.
 - **Firebase Integration**: Secure Google Authentication and real-time database via Firestore.
 - **Responsive UI**: Powered by NextUI for a clean and modern interface.
+- **Dark Mode Support**: Seamless transition between light and dark modes for a comfortable user experience.

 ## Screenshots